Composable security of delegated quantum computation: Delegated quantum computation

 \subsection{Security of DQC}

 Since we are interested in modeling a cheating server Bob, but do not care what happens if the client Alice does not follow her protocol, it is sufficient to take from \defref{def:cc} the equations corresponding to an honest Alice.
-Applying this to the DQC model from the previous section, we get that a protocol $\pi$ constructs a blind quantum computation resource $\aS^b$ from a communication channel $\aR$ within $\eps$ if there exists a simulator $\sigma_B$ such that\footnote{From now on, we write all the converters plugged in the $A$\=/interfaces on the left of the resources and those plugged in the $B$\=/interfaces on the right.},
+Applying this to the DQC model from the previous section, we get that a protocol $\pi$ constructs a blind quantum computation resource $\aS^{\blind}$ from a communication channel $\aR$ within $\eps$ if there exists a simulator $\sigma_B$ such that

-where $\bot_B$ is a filter which obstructs Bob's cheating interface.
-The fist condition in \eqnref{eq:dqc.b} captures the correctness of the protocol, and we say that a protocol provides \emph{$\eps$\=/correctness} if this condition is fulfilled.
+where $\bot_B$ is a filter which obstructs Bob's cheating interface.\footnote{From now on, we write all the converters plugged in the $A$\=/interfaces on the left of the resources and those plugged in the $B$\=/interfaces on the right.} The fist condition in \eqnref{eq:dqc.b} captures the correctness of the protocol, and we say that a protocol provides \emph{$\eps$\=/correctness} if this condition is fulfilled.
 The second condition, which we illustrate in \figref{fig:dqc.sec}, measures the security.
-If it is fulfilled, we have \emph{$\eps$\=/blindness}\footnote{A related concept of $\eps$\=/blindness, designed specially for the protocol of \cite{BFK09}, was also introduced in \cite{DKL12}.
-There, $\eps$ quantifies the distance between the original protocol, and a realization of the protocol where Alice's quantum devices are not perfect.
-Since we prove in \secref{sec:blind.bfk} that this protocol is blind with error $\eps = 0$, by the triangle inequality, a realization of a protocol which is $\eps$\=/blind w.r.t.\ the definition in \cite{DKL12} is $\eps$\=/blind w.r.t.\ the definition introduced in this paper.}.
+If it is fulfilled, we have \emph{$\eps$\=/blindness}.
 If $\eps = 0$ we say that we have \emph{perfect blindness}.

-Likewise in the case of verifiability, the ideal resource $\aS^{bv}$ is constructed by $\pi$ from $\aR$ if there exists a simulator $\sigma_B$ such that,
+Likewise in the case of verifiability, the ideal resource $\aS^{\blind}_{\verif}$ is constructed by $\pi$ from $\aR$ if there exists a simulator $\sigma_B$ such that,